AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFacet/NotAssignedParentAttributes.md

 AMLFacet.NotAssignedParentAttributes Method
 ===========================================
-AutomationML 2.1 APIGet the parent attributes which are yet not assigned with the AMLFacet
+Get the parent attributes which are yet not assigned with the AMLFacet

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)